newmatik/EsoCore/docs/README.md

 ## Firmware architecture

-RTOS choices are flexible (e.g., FreeRTOS or Zephyr).
-The following task model maps well to STM32 but remains portable.
+We standardize on Zephyr RTOS for the edge device firmware.
+The following task model maps well to STM32 and remains portable across supported Zephyr boards.

 ### 4.1 RTOS & services